Travel

 This was a must on our list, so that’s another reason we only snacked on donuts for breakfast.
 When it comes to iconic Pittsburgh food, Primanti Brothers is at the top of the list.
 Just like Pamela’s Diner, Primanti Brothers puts a unique twist on their sandwiches when it comes to fries, and other side dishes.
 Although you can create your own sandwich, a Primanti sandwich is bread, tomato, slaw, fries, cheese, meat, bread.
 We did get ours without tomato.
 I’d say we were all happy with our choices.

-4. Visit One of Pittsburgh Strip District Breweries
+4. Visit One of the 4 Pittsburgh Strip District Breweries

 There are several breweries within walking distance of each other in Pittsburgh’s Strip District.
 After our donuts, lunch, and walking around a little, we had time to check a couple of them out.
 All three were on Penn Ave, and very close together.